 Drain the water separator and replace filters.
 Water in the fuel system can damage fuel pumps and injectors in sub-zero temperatures.
 This creates cold engine startup issues that some fleet owners assume is “fuel gelling.”
 It’s more likely that water is turning to ice in fuel storage tanks and filtration systems, plugging filters during the first couple of cold snaps.
 Avoid those issues by replacing water-absorbing filters and regularly draining the water separator.

 Perform proactive maintenance.
 Cold weather can wreak havoc on wearable components.
 Proactive maintenance such as replacing worn belts, hoses and brake pads can save you from expensive repairs down the road.
 Test the battery and clean the connections.
-Don’t forget to check glow plug operation on diesel models.

 Check your fluids.
 All oils are not created equal, and running the wrong oil in the winter can cause unnecessary engine wear.
 Heavier oils might be too viscous to achieve effective lubrication at low temperatures.
 For easier cold cranking and startup, switch to a full-synthetic oil with a lower cold temperature viscosity, such as Cenex® Maxtron® Enviro-Edge® full synthetic diesel engine oil, formulated to operate in a wide range of temperatures.
 Refer to your owner’s manual for manufacturer cold-weather viscosity recommendations.
 Don’t forget to check and top off coolant, power steering, brake and windshield washer fluids.